cramoscr/iam_learning/README.md

 really funny, engaging and relevant labs.

 Here you will find two types of code snippets:
-  a.
-Small exercises produced when attending the courses
+  - Small exercises produced when attending the courses
-  b.
-Projects with more complexity level
+  - Projects with more complexity level

 I hope this will inspire you on your learning journey.